iSynaptic/java-kata/README.md

 - The organizational hierarchy will be loaded one organization at a time, in the order provided by the file, into a simple Org POJO.

-	- The Org POJO will maintain a LinkedList of child organizations that can be added to as the file is being loaded, essentially forming a top-down N-ary tree structure.
+	- The Org POJO will maintain a LinkedList of child organizations that can be added to as the file is being loaded, essentially forming a top-down K-ary tree structure.
 This will be useful for supporting query use cases such as summing the total number of users under an organization recursively by traversing the structure to compute totals.

 	- The POJO instance will be recorded into a HashMap by its unique identifier for quick retrieval by its identifier [[average time complexity of O(1) and worse-case space-complexity of O(n)](https://en.wikipedia.org/wiki/Hash_table)].